ming33333/quirkle/README.md

 ### `npm run deploy`

-deploy to github pages, not this does add commit to main
+deploy to github pages, this does does add commit to main

 npm run deploy -- -m "adding layout"